 What does your CBA say about the interaction between the grievance procedure and other means of redress?
 What does it say about the interaction between the CBA and the employee handbook?
 These are strategic legal issues that should be discussed with an experienced labor/employment attorney, such as the author.

 This article was written by Claudia D. Orr, who is Chair of the Legal Affairs Committee of Detroit SHRM, and an experienced labor/employment attorney at the Detroit office of Plunkett Cooney (a full service law firm and resource partner of Detroit SHRM).
 She can be reached at firstname.lastname@example.org or at (313) 983-4863.
 For further information go to: http://www.plunkettcooney.com/people-105.html.

-Detroit SHRM encourages members to share these articles with others, inside and outside their organization, as long as its name and logo, and the author’s information is included in the re-post of the article.
-April 2017.
+Detroit SHRM encourages members to share these articles with others, inside and outside their organization, as long as its name and logo, and the author’s information, is included in the re-post of the article.
+September, 2017.